ajcr/ajcr.github.io/_posts/2015-5-02-Basic-guide-to-einsum.md

 To understand how the output array is calculated, remember these three rules:

-**(1) Repeating letters between input arrays means that values along those axes will be multiplied together.
+- **Repeating letters between input arrays means that values along those axes will be multiplied together.
 The products make up the values of the output array.**

 In this case, we used the letter `j` twice: once for `A` and once for `B`.
 This means that we're multiplying the rows of `A` with the columns of `B`.
 Obviously this will only work if the axis labelled by `j` is the same length in both arrays (or the length is 1 in either array).
 This is element-wise multiplication.

-**(2) Omitting a letter from the output means that values along that axis will be summed.**
+- **Omitting a letter from the output means that values along that axis will be summed.**

 Here, `j` is not included in output labelling.
 Had the output signature been `'ijk'` we would have ended up with a 3x3x3 array of products.
 Leaving it out sums along the axis and explicitly reduces the number of dimensions in the final array by 1.
-(And if we gave *no* output labels and just write `->` we'd simply sum the whole array.)
+(And if we gave *no* output labels but just write the arrow, we'd simply sum the whole array.)

-**(3) We can return the unsummed axes in any order we like.**
+- **We can return the unsummed axes in any order we like.**

 If we leave out the arrow `'->'`, NumPy will take the labels that appeared once and arrange them in alphabetical order (so in fact `'ij,jk->ik'` is equivalent to just `'ij,jk'`).
 If we wanted to control what our output looked we can choose the order of the output labels ourself.
 For example, `'ij,jk->ki'` delivers the transpose of the matrix multiplication (notice that `k` and `i` were switched in the output labelling).